bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-30-small-world-of-sammy-lee.md

 Which may be just one of the reasons why Anthony Newley is so exceptional in this role.
 Newley, though at home on stage, oft gave the impression of a man unsettled, with love, with life, and always on the run – perhaps from himself – despite his success.
 Certainly that’s the conclusion you might draw if you allow yourself to believe the words of his signature song – perhaps the most lugubriously theatrical ballad he ever wrote with Bricusse, the tears-of-a-clown show-closer ‘What Kind of Fool Am I?’

 Could it be that offstage, despite fame’s glitziest trappings, Tony considered himself a man alone at the heart of a crowd – something like Sammy?
 Was it, perhaps, the part he was born to play?
-Certainly, London is a lonely place when you’re down on your luck; and certainly, here, Anthony Newley, thoroughly convincing in his supremely lonely portrayal of sad Sammy, gives what might be  his greatest and most affecting performance, in what is perhaps Ken Hughes’
+Certainly, London is a lonely place when you’re down on your luck; and certainly, here, Anthony Newley, thoroughly convincing in his supremely lonely portrayal of sad Sammy, gives what might be  his greatest and most affecting performance, in what is perhaps Ken Hughes’  finest film.
-finest film.

-Vic Pratt, bfi.org.uk, 12 October 2016
+**Vic Pratt, bfi.org.uk, 12 October 2016**

-<![endif]-->
+<br><br>

 **LOOK AT LIFE: IN GEAR**
 UK 1967
 9 mins

 **THE SMALL WORLD OF SAMMY LEE**
 _Director_: Ken Hughes
 ©: Elgin Films Ltd
 _Production Company_: Elgin Films Ltd